ayrat555/ex_base58/README.md

 # ExBase58

-Rust NIF for Base58 encoding and decoding.
+Rust NIF for Base58 encoding and decoding with support of Bitcoin, Ripple, Monero and Flickr alphabets.

 It uses https://github.com/mycorrhiza/bs58-rs rust library